CFO Yoshida's Sony revamp wins over investors, tough decisions loom

 Yoshida is pushing each Sony division to take more responsibility for its performance, a direction that insiders say Sony is likely to confirm in a new multi-year business plan to be unveiled on Wednesday.

-Colleagues say Yoshida's low-key demeanour conceals a straight-talker who is unafraid to ask tough questions.
+Colleagues say Yoshida's low-key demeanor conceals a straight-talker who is unafraid to ask tough questions.

 Under Yoshida's knife, Sony sold its ailing Vaio personal computer division, a seismic shift for the group as this was an established, 17-year-old brand.
 He spun off the TV business and axed thousands of jobs across the company while raising spending on imaging sensors, a profitable segment and likely future profit driver.